Arab Forum on Asset Recovery

 Technical Assistance by StAR

-The Stolen Asset Recovery Initiative (StAR) - a joint program of The World Bank and the United Nations Office on Drugs and Crime – is a key partner in the Asset Recovery Action Plan and provides support to the Arab Forum.
-StAR has also been actively engaged in assisting Arab countries in transition, assisting in developing strategies, improving interagency coordination, engaging in international cooperation and in facilitating their efforts to recover stolen assets.
+The Stolen Asset Recovery Initiative (StAR) - a joint program of The World Bank Group and the United Nations Office on Drugs and Crime – is a key partner in the Asset Recovery Action Plan and provides support to the Arab Forum.
+StAR is also actively engaged in assisting Arab countries in transition, in developing strategies, improving interagency coordination, engaging in international cooperation and in facilitating their efforts to recover stolen assets.